arpitbbhayani/articles/blogs/rule-30.md

 Cellular Automata was originally conceptualized in the 1940s by [Stanislaw Ulam](https://en.wikipedia.org/wiki/Stanislaw_Ulam) and [John von Neumann](https://en.wikipedia.org/wiki/John_von_Neumann); it finds its application in computer science, mathematics, physics, complexity science, theoretical biology and microstructure modeling.
 In the 1980s, [Stephen Wolfram](https://en.wikipedia.org/wiki/Stephen_Wolfram) did a systematic study of one-dimensional cellular automata (also called elementary cellular automata) on which Rule 30 is based.

 # Rule 30
 Rule 30 is an elementary (one-dimensional) cellular automaton where each cell has two possible states `0` (red) and `1` (black).
-Neighbourhood of a cell is its two immediate neighbours (on its left and right).
-The next state (generation) of the cell depends on its current state and its neighbourhood determined by the following rule
+Neighbourhood of a cell is its two immediate neighbours, one on its left and other on right.
+The next state (generation) of the cell depends on its current state and the state of its neighbours; the transition rules are as illustrated below

 ![Rule 30](https://user-images.githubusercontent.com/4745789/74396927-78805480-4e39-11ea-8349-b6774d05a600.png)

-The corresponding formula is `left_cell XOR (central_cell OR right_cell)`
+Above transition rules could be simplified as `left XOR (central OR right)`.

 Rule 30 is visualized in a 2D grid where each row represents one generation (state).
 Next generation (state) of the cells is computed and populated in the row below.
 Each row contains a finite number of cells which “wrap around” at the ends.
 Rule could be seen in action below